jcoliver/biodiversity-sdm-lesson/README.md

 For 2, the basic workflow will be:
 1. Run the models & create single-species raster files
     + data/butterfly.csv -> butterfly.model -> butterfly.map (raster)
-    + data/plant1.csv -> plant1.model -> plant1.map (raster)
-    + data/plant2.csv -> plant2.model -> plant2.map (raster)
-    + data/plant3.csv -> plant3.model -> plant3.map (raster)
+    + data/plant.csv -> plant.model -> plant.map (raster)
-2. Combine all the plant rasters into a single map (raster)
-    + plant1.map + plant2.map + plant3.map = plant.map
-    + will use `raster::mosaic` function to add these one by one
-3. Take the butterfly map and composite plant map and overlay the former on the latter; have some means of showing areas we predict the plant(s) but not the bug (vice-versa should not happen often, but if it does, it's a discussion point)
+2. Take the butterfly map and composite plant map and overlay the former on the latter; have some means of showing areas we predict the plant(s) but not the bug (vice-versa should not happen often, but if it does, it's a discussion point)

 For 3, the predictions would be based on the models developed in 2.1
 1. Run predictions based on forecast climate data (CMIP5) and models
-    + butterfly.model + CMIP5 -> butterfly.forecast (raster)
+    + data/butterfly.csv -> butterfly.model + CMIP5 -> butterfly.forecast (raster)
-    + plant1.model + CMIP5 -> plant1.forecast (raster)
-    + plant2.model + CMIP5 -> plant2.forecast (raster)
-    + plant3.model + CMIP5 -> plant3.forecast (raster)
+    + data/plant.csv -> plant.model  + CMIP5 -> plant.forecast (raster)
-2. Combine all the plant forcast rasters into a single map (raster)
-    + plant1.forecast + plant2.forecast + plant3.forecast = plant.forecast
-    + will use `raster::mosaic` function to add these one by one
-3. Add together as before and...what would be the most useful output?
+2. Add together as before and...what would be the most useful output?
     + Separate range maps for butterfly and plant(s)?
 This could have current and future ranges on one another
         + raster pixels would have values of 1, 2, 1 by default; would